Provincial and Territorial Energy Profiles – Manitoba

 Natural Gas/Natural Gas Liquids (NGLs)

-• There is no natural gas or NGL production in Manitoba.
+• Manitoba produces no natural gas or NGLs.

 Electricity

-• In 2019, Manitoba generated 33.9 terawatt-hours (TWh) of electricity (Figure 2), which is approximately 5% of total Canadian generation.
-Manitoba has an estimated generating capacity of 6 100 megawatts (MW).
+• In 2021, Manitoba generated 30.0 terawatt-hours (TWh) of electricity (Figure 2), which is 5% of total Canadian generation.
+Manitoba has an estimated generating capacity of 6,199 megawatts (MW).

 Top of Page